 4. Calle de Suenos-Crest-Whitley Collins: 3.3 miles, 4.5% (est.) this is a harder, more interesting, and less common route than Hawthorne-Crest, which I’ve left off the list because it’s so ugly, boring, and such a wretched slog compared to Calle de Suenos.
 Hawthorne is slightly longer and slightly steeper, but this is my list.
 Sorry.
 The section on Crest after crossing Hawthorne is not steep but kind of a grind.
 The kicker is the back side of Whitley-Collins, which rips up at 7.8% and is gnarliest at the end…as it should be.

 8. Reservoir-Homes & Domes: This is the climb up Palos Verdes Drive East to Miraleste, down Miraleste, and up through the neighborhood back to PV Drive East, then up to the radar domes.
-It’s a terrible, dangerous climb up from the reservoir due to the traffic, narrow lanes, angry drivers on their way to church, and bad pavement.
+It’s a terrible climb up from the reservoir due to the traffic, narrow lanes, angry drivers on their way to curse you at church, and bad pavement.
 The climb is neither challenging nor particularly scenic.
 The Better Homes Section up Via Colinita is about .7 miles, fairly steep, pretty, but not otherwise notable.
 So why do this climb?
 Because it’s a standard.

 9. Zumaya-Coronel: This is actually the name of the Strava segment; it’s 2.9 miles at 4.4%.
 It has a couple of steep sections and only two brief sections where you can catch your breath before it kicks up again.
-It includes the sweeping uphill grind on Coronel and finishes at a nice little grassy park.
-It’s often included at the end of the Donut Ride for those who haven’t left everything on the Glass Church sprint and The Rollers.
+It includes the sweeping uphill grind on Coronel and finishes at a nice little grassy knoll, from where the shots were fired.
+It’s the finishing climb on the Donut Ride for those who haven’t left everything on the Glass Church sprint and The Rollers.

 10. You tell me.